Place of employment

 Returning to Victoria Nick had a short break from cooking and helped out in the family business.
 But the pull of the kitchen was too great and he found himself back in the kitchen at one of Melbourne’s premier seafood restaurants.

-In 2000, Nick joined Crown Casino.
+In 2000, Nick joined Crown.
 During his time at Crown he worked in several outlets and enjoyed the hectic pace and opportunity to work alongside some talented chefs.
-A highlight at the Casino as Chef de Cuisine was being involved with and overseeing the opening of two kitchens, firstly, The Pub at Crown and later Crown Promenade Hotel with 20 plus staff under his direction.
+A highlight at Crown as Chef de Cuisine was being involved with and overseeing the opening of two kitchens, firstly, The Pub at Crown and later Crown Promenade Hotel with 20 plus staff under his direction.

 In 2004, Nick left Crown and headed overseas for three months, and on his return he worked at The RACV Club in Melbourne.
 Nick began teaching cookery at Holmesglen TAFE in 2005 and obtained both his Certificate IV and Diploma in Training and Assessment.
 Working at Holmesglen offered him the opportunity to not only train and coach apprentices but also compete in competitions himslef.